-Radiographs of the dentition or other structures anatomically related to the temporomandibular joints, such as the salivary glands, sinuses, cranium or neck, may be indicated to rule out other dental or craniofacial disease.
-Other imaging techniques might be indicated depending on the clinical diagnosis (e.g. ultrasound imaging for soft tissue lesions).
+Radiographs of the dentition or other structures anatomically related to the temporomandibular joints, such as the salivary glands, sinuses, cranium or neck, may be indicated to rule out other dental or craniofacial diseases.
+Other imaging techniques might be indicated depending on the clinical diagnosis (for example, ultrasound imaging for soft tissue lesions).

-Consult a radiologist or similarly qualified specialist when radiographic investigation not normally performed in a dental office is indicated.
-They can recommend the procedures with optimal safety and economy that would yield the most useful information.
+Dentists must consult a radiologist or similarly qualified specialist when a radiographic investigation not normally performed in a dental office is indicated.
+They can recommend procedures with optimal safety and economy that would yield the most useful information.